ashish-sharmag42/ashish-portfolios/README.md

-# Ashish K Sharma — Navya-style Portfolio
+# Ashish K Sharma — Portfolio

 This package is a close visual reimplementation of the portfolio style requested in the chat, adapted with Ashish K Sharma's content.